 Barnes, Sarah Holcomb Randleman, Reminiscence, 1909, (C3167)

-Account of pioneer life in Dallas and Polk Counties, MO.
+The collection contains an account of pioneer life in Dallas and Polk Counties, MO.

 Bates, Moses, Deed, 1812, (C0485)